pavlosant/TNA_API/README.md

-# Django app to get records from NAT API
+# Django app to get records from TNA API